dluo96/gpu-programming/docs/gpu_compute.md

 - Note that SIMT also exists on CPUs, for example x86_64 has *masked variants* in which a vector instruction can be turned on/off for selected vector lanes according to the true/false values in an extra vector operand.

 - **Warp**: at runtime, a thread block is divided into **warps** for **SIMT** execution.
-    - A warp consists of 32 threads with consecutive thread indexes.
+    - A warp consists of 32 threads with consecutive thread indexes (e.g. `0, 1, ..., 31` or `32, 33, ..., 63`).
     - The 32 threads in a warp are processed together by a set of 32 CUDA cores.
 This is analogous to the way that a vectorized loop on a CPU is chunked into vectors of a fixed size, then processed by a set of vector lanes.
-    - But why exactly 32?
-Because in NVIDIA's hardware, the CUDA cores are divided into fixed groups of 32.
+    - **But why exactly 32?** Because in NVIDIA's hardware, the CUDA cores are divided into fixed groups of 32.
 Breaking down a large block of threads into chunks of this size simplifies the SM's task of scheduling the entire thread block on its available resources.
-    - *One could argue that the existence of warps is a hardware detail that isn't directly relevant to application programmers.
-However, the warp-based execution model has implications for performance that can influence coding choices.
-For example—as the figure above illustrates—branching can complicate the execution flow of a warp, if two threads in the same warp branch to different instructions.
-Thus, a programmer might want to avoid branching within warp-sized sets of loop iterations.*
+    - Arguably, the existence of warps is a hardware detail not directly relevant to the programmer.
+However, the warp-based execution model has implications for performance that can influence code design (see the [sum reduction kernels](./sum_reduction.md) for an example).
+As the figure above illustrates, branching can slow down the execution of a warp, if two (or more) threads in the same warp branch into different instructions.
+- **Warp divergence**: occurs in CUDA when threads within the same warp follow different execution paths due to conditional branches such as if-else statements (as allowed by SIMT).
+        - In CUDA, threads within the same warp execute in lockstep (same instruction at the same time).
+Thus, when warp divergence happens, the warp must **serialize the execution of each branch path**.
+In other words, the warp must process each unique path in sequence rather than in parallel.
+        - This serialization leads to underutilization of the GPU's computing resources because while some threads are active, others are idle and must wait (see figure above).
+        - Thus, warp divergence can significantly affect performance.
+        - For this reason, a programmer should avoid branching within warp-sized sets of loop iterations.
+        - Check out the [sum reduction kernels](./sum_reduction.md) to see the effect of warp divergence and how to prevent it.

 ## Kernels and SMs